 Choose your words carefully when talking to your teen.
 Don’t use words like “fat” or “obese” when describing your child as they can be harmful to self-image and can actually lead to more eating or use of harmful dieting behaviors.
-Focusing on their health, rather than their weight, can be helpful.
+Focusing on their health and behaviors, rather than their weight, is often the most helpful approach.

 - Type 2 diabetes